-This post will focus on how to visit Rome's Pantheon, when is entrance free, and when do you need a reservation.
+This post will focus on how to visit Rome's Pantheon, a symbol of Ancient Rome, when is entrance free, and when you need a reservation.

 In addition to helping you plan your trip, we will also give you an idea of what to expect, how to attend mass, and how to take a guided tour.